IBM/dbb-git-migration-modeler/docs/02-Setup.md

 # Setting up the DBB Git Migration Modeler utility

+## Technical pre-requisites

+The DBB Git Migration Modeler is using IBM Dependency Based Build (DBB) APIs to perform some tasks during the migration process.
+DBB should be installed and configured prior to running the DBB Git Migration Modeler.

+Also, the DBB Git Migration Modeler is using `git` commands to perform some tasks during the Initialization step.

-It is assumed that IBM Dependency Based Build (DBB) and a Git client are already installed on the z/OS LPAR and configured to be used by the user that runs the migration process.
+Both DBB and a Git client (preferably through the [Open Enterprise Foundation package](https://www.ibm.com/products/open-enterprise-foundation-zos)) must be installed on the z/OS LPAR and configured to be used by the user that runs the migration process.

 Install the DBB Git Migration Modeler by cloning [this repository](https://github.com/IBM/dbb-git-migration-modeler) to z/OS Unix System Services.

-## Pre-requisites when using a Db2-based MetadataStore with DBB
+## Technical pre-requisites when using a Db2-based MetadataStore with DBB

 The DBB Git Migration Modeler can use either a file-based MetadataStore or a Db2-based MetadataStore with DBB.
 When using a file-based MetadataStore, the location of the MetadataStore is specified during the setup phase of the DBB Git Migration Modeler, as described in the next section, through the `DBB_MODELER_FILE_METADATA_STORE_DIR` property.
 No additional setup is required.